appinho/SARosPerceptionKitti/README.md

 ### 0 To Dos
 - Unify transformation use so that only cam to image is done by txt file
+- Create parameter server
 - Create track.msg that differs from object.msg
-- Change DA to be GNN
+- Create ROS service for DA to be GNN
 - Include ground extraction for more point per object
 - Interpolation of point cloud
 - Add DBSCAN cluster algorithm  (Only seed at dynamical voxels)
-- Add orientation, height and z coordinate in detection
+- Add height and z coordinate in detection
 - Include Geometrical and Semantical Model/Classification of tracks not only by semantic but also by dimension
 - Plot RMSE
-- Plot text to bounding boxes
 - Plot ego car
 - Plot detection, tracking, ground truth position on diagram and see smoothing effect of tracking filter
 - Create better DA step